 2017 proved to be the darkest year in the history of Sri Lankan Cricket.
-Not only were they defeated but were subject to utter humiliation nothing of which they underwent in all these years.
+Not only were they defeated but were subjected to utter humiliation nothing of which they underwent in all these years.
 This has lead to a reconstruction of their domestic cricket.
 But the question is can their first-class cricket rise from self- destruction of years.

 A country’s domestic cricket structure acts like a foundation of a building.
 The stronger it is, the more its chances of top tier being firm and powerful.
 Over the years and in past two decades while different test nations have brought various positive changes to their domestic circuit to sustain competitiveness of the national cricket team, Sri Lanka has been an exception.
 Only at the back of having lost pitiably to India and by a margin of 9-0 did the Sri Lankan cricket board arose from a state of slumber, having been somnolent for nearly 2 decades.

 Let’s first understand the Sri Lankan domestic cricket structure.

 Unlike Sheffield Sheild (Australia), Ranji Trophy (India), County Cricket (England) and Plunkett Shield ( New Zealand), Sri Lanka does not have a proper first class system.

 In fact, it has a club cricket structure, which has been accentuated as a First Class system, consisting of 14 teams.
 Surely, these numbers are quite puzzling as Australia, a much bigger nation, has only 6 teams competing for domestic glory to this day.
 These 14 club teams, which make up the domestic structure of the country have produced some of the finest players the world has seen thus far.
 We know their names and they’re usual suspects with whom world-class milestones are associated.
 However, dearth of quality tournaments tantamount to lack of continuous supply of good quality cricketers- something a cricketing culture like Sri Lanka, above any in context of current woes needs desperately so.